Scroll To See More Images

 If you’re not already a massive fan of Valfre, let this be your wake up call.
 The brand features the coolest art prints (along with accessories, apparel and even home decor), and you definitely need a little (OK, a lot) of it in your life.

 Centinelle founder Cristina Rose-Guizar describes the brand as the “neon-flavored icing on the vanilla cake of life”—and honestly, it’s a mood.
 The designs are all influenced by Rose-Guizar’s Mexican heritage (where she was born and raised), her Northern California home and her love of Japan.
-And can we just talk about how perfect this strawberry pillow cover is?!
+And can we just talk about how perfect this cat pillow cover is?!

 Lucky No. Candles